Decatur-Robotics/Decatur-High-GlobalDynamics.github.io/docs/testing.md

 # Priorities and Goals

 1. Avoid going backwards
-2. Enable code to progress when access to robots, driver stations, etc. is limited
+2. Enable software development to progress when access to robots, driver stations, etc. is limited
 3. Manage complexity (without adding much)

 # Types of Software Testing